-R&TC Section 64(e) requires this information for use in determining whether a change in ownership has occurred under Section 64(c) and (d); it is used by the LEOP.
+R&TC Section 64(e) requires this information for use in determining whether a change in ownership has occurred under section 64(c) and (d); it is used by the LEOP.

-Question F - Principal business activity (PBA) code
+Question C - Principal business activity (PBA) code

-All corporations must answer Question F.
+All S corporations must answer Question C.

-Include the six digit PBA code from the Principal Business Activity Codes chart included in this booklet.
+Include the six digit PBA code from the Principal Business Activity Codes chart included in this tax booklet.
 The code should be the number for the specific industry group from which the greatest percentage of California "total receipts" is derived.
 "Total receipts" means gross receipts plus all other income.
-The California PBA code may be different from the federal PBA code.
+The California PBA code number may be different from the federal PBA code number.

-If, as its principal business activity, the corporation: (1) Purchases raw material.
-(2) Subcontracts out for labor to make a finished product from the raw materials.
-(3) Retains title to the goods, the corporation is considered to be a manufacturer and must enter one of the codes under "Manufacturing."
-Also, write in the business activity and the principal product or service on the lines provided.
+If, as its principal business activity, the corporation: (1) purchases raw material; (2) subcontracts out for labor to make a finished product from the raw materials; and (3) retains title to the goods, the corporation is considered to be a manufacturer and must enter one of the codes under "Manufacturing."
+Also, write in the business activity and principal product or service on the lines provided.